Floydlang/floyd/Docs/Floyd toplevel.md

 - Pure / free of side effects

-The motherboard consists of a discrete number of components connected together with wires.
+The container consists of a discrete number of components connected together with wires.
 The wires carries messages.
 A message is a Floyd value, usually an enum.
 Whenever a value, queue element or signal is mentioned, *any* of Floyd's types can be used -- even huge multi-gigabyte nested structs or collections.

 Example components: